andrelopes301/Reversi/README.md

 ### Notes

 Please note that there may be some bugs in the layout sizes.
 The entire project is written in Portuguese, but the game offers the possibility to play in English and Spanish as well.

+## Project Information

+This project was created as part of the 'Arquiteturas Móveis' subject at ISEC in 2021/2022.

 ## License